WellthCare

 • Prior authorization requirements - If your plan requires pre-authorization for every mental health session but only for high-cost medical procedures, that's a likely violation.

-• Visit limits - Capping therapy visits at 20 per year while allowing unlimited physical therapy visits is not allowed.
+• Visit limits - Capping therapy visits at 20 per year while allowing unlimited physical therapy visits isn't allowed.

-• Network adequacy - If your plan has plenty of in-network medical providers but very few mental health professionals (long wait times), that can be an indirect parity violation.
+• Network adequacy - If your plan has plenty of in-network medical providers but very few mental health professionals (long wait times), that's an indirect parity violation.

-• Step therapy or fail-first requirements - Requiring members to try cheaper medications before covering a specific antidepressant may be a parity issue if not applied similarly for medical conditions.
+• Step therapy or fail-first requirements - Requiring members to try cheaper medications before covering a specific antidepressant might be a parity issue if not applied similarly for medical conditions.

 How Self-Funded Plans and Modern Benefits Systems Like WellthCare Fit In

-Self-funded employers have even more control-and responsibility-over mental health parity.
-Because they are paying claims directly, they need to ensure their TPA or stop-loss carrier has parity-compliant plan documents.
-This is where innovative systems like WellthCare Complete™ come into the picture.
-WellthCare aligns incentives by rewarding preventive care-including preventive mental health actions-with $0-copay care and automatic contributions to a retirement account.
-By reducing waste and improving utilization through behavioral rewards, such a system not only supports parity compliance but also drives better outcomes at lower cost.
-Unlike legacy models that struggle with fragmented mental health benefits, a health-to-wealth operating system can integrate mental health parity seamlessly into a transparent, compliant framework.
+Self-funded employers have even more control—and responsibility—over mental health parity.
+Because they're paying claims directly, they need to ensure their TPA or stop-loss carrier has parity-compliant plan documents.
+That's where innovative systems like WellthCare Complete™ come in.
+WellthCare aligns incentives by rewarding preventive care—including preventive mental health actions—with $0-copay care and automatic contributions to a retirement account.
+As the first Health-to-Wealth Benefit System, WellthCare makes parity a natural outcome by rewarding every verified preventive action with store dollars and retirement contributions, aligning clinical and financial incentives.
+By cutting waste and boosting utilization through behavioral rewards, this system doesn't just support parity compliance—it drives better outcomes at lower cost.
+Unlike older models that struggle with fragmented mental health benefits, a health-to-wealth operating system integrates mental health parity seamlessly into a transparent, compliant framework.

 What Employees Should Do

-1. Review your plan’s Summary of Benefits and Coverage (SBC) - Look for the mental health coverage section.
-Compare cost-sharing levels (copays, coinsurance, deductibles) to those for medical/surgical care.
+1. Review your plan’s Summary of Benefits and Coverage (SBC) - Look for the mental health section.
+Compare copays, coinsurance, and deductibles to those for medical/surgical care.
+That's your starting point.

-2. Check provider networks - If you can't find an in-network mental health professional, ask your HR team if the plan offers a telehealth or EAP option.
+2. Check provider networks - If you can't find an in-network mental health professional, ask HR if the plan offers a telehealth or EAP option.

 4. Know your rights - If you believe a parity violation exists, file a complaint with the DOL’s Employee Benefits Security Administration (EBSA).

-In summary, mental health parity is not optional-it’s the law.
-Most group health plans are required to cover a wide range of mental health and substance use disorder services with the same cost-sharing and limits as medical care.
+Mental health parity is not optional—it's the law.
+Most group health plans must cover a wide range of mental health and substance use disorder services with the same cost-sharing and limits as medical care.
 But compliance is only the starting line.
-Employers who pair parity with innovative, incentive-based systems like WellthCare can not only meet legal requirements but also fundamentally improve employee health, retention, and financial well-being-all while controlling costs.
-That’s the future of benefits.
+Employers who pair parity with innovative, incentive-based systems like WellthCare don't just meet legal requirements—they improve employee health, retention, and financial well-being, all while keeping costs in check.
+That's the future of benefits.

 ← Back to Blog